-These wrecks, which are strewn across the coral-lined Truk Lagoon, makes Chuuk one of the world’s premier dive spots and the absolute number one spot for wreck diving.
+The wrecks are strewn across the coral-lined Truk Lagoon, making Chuuk one of the world’s premier dive spots and the absolute number one spot for wreck diving.
 The great majority of these wrecks, and virtually all of the most dramatic, are in 100 or more feet of water.

 Since we no longer scuba dive, we sought out the ships and planes that are only a few feet from the surface.
-In fact, the keel of the WW I-era Prinz Eugen, a 600 foot-long battleship actually extends out of the water.
+The keel of the WW I-era Prinz Eugen, a 600-foot-long battleship actually extends out of the water.
 And then there are the remains of a more recent vintage commercial fishing boat that was beached on a coral reef and left to rust out just outside the Blue Lagoon Dive Shop’s harbor.

-The only problem is that our underwater camera decided to die just before we reached the Chuuk.
-This eliminated our ability to visually record the fruits of our two days in the water.
-But we can still talk about them and add pictures from the internet when we found them
+Unfortunately, our underwater camera decided to die just before we reached the Chuuk.
+So much for visually recording the fruits of our two days in the water.
+But we can still talk about them and add pictures from the internet when we found them.

-Our surface-based exploration consisted of four Japanese ships and and one fighter plane:
+Our snorkel and surface exploration consisted of four Japanese ships and one fighter plane:

-- Patrol Boat 74, a destroyer-class ship whose guns, which initially stuck out of the water, were removed.
+- Patrol Boat 34.
+The guns of this destroyer-class ship that initially stuck out of the water were removed.
 It lies upright with the deck about 25 to 30 feet beneath the surface and the bow reaching up to about 10 feet from the surface.
 We could clearly see the structure of the entire ship and the wide variety of coral that encrusted it.
-Overall, however, it was one of the of the wrecks we saw.
+Overall, however, it was one of the best wrecks we saw.

-- Fujikawa Maru, which is a huge, 435 foot freighter that is deep enough (about 60 feet to its main deck) that our primary view was of the ship’s outline and the colorful coral that encrusted its depth.
-This said there were a few parts of the upright ship that were close enough to the surface that we could make them out clearly.
-These were what was left of the superstructure supports of the bridge, the mast and the two large guns, one fore and one aft, that it used for protection.
+- Fujikawa Maru.
+The huge, 435-foot freighter was deep enough (about 60 feet to its main deck) that our primary view was of the ship’s outline and the colorful coral that encrusted its depth.
+A few parts of the upright ship were close enough to the surface that we could make them out clearly including what was left of the superstructure supports of the bridge, the mast, and the two large guns, one fore and one aft, that it used for protection.

-- Kosei Maru, another large freighter, which laid on its side in about 30 feet of water, was the most dramatic and clearly visible of our wrecks.
-The reason is that one side (port) of the ship was perhaps six to eight feet from the surface.
-Joyce could clearly see from the surface, and Tom could free dive to more closely explore the propeller and the rudder, parts of the bridge and peer into the hold through portholes and gashes.
-It, like the other ships, was encrusted in coral which included a large, brilliant yellow head at the part of the stern that was closed to the surface and pieces of bright white plate coral that I, for a moment, thought might be porcelain.
-The experience was further enriched by a couple groups of a “dinner-size” (about 1.5-2.5 lb) fish and thousands of small blue fish.
-While our guides did not know fish, we think they were tanks.
+- Kosei Maru.
+The most dramatic and visible of our wrecks was another large freighter which laid on its side in about 30 feet of water.
+The port side of the ship was perhaps six to eight feet from the surface.
+It was clearly seen snorkeling from the surface.
+But Tom did a free dive to closely explore the propeller, the rudder, and parts of the bridge as well as to peer into the hold through portholes and gashes.
+Like the other ships, it was encrusted in coral.
+A large, brilliant yellow head at part of the stern was closed to the surface as well as pieces of bright white plate coral that looked like porcelain.
+The experience was further enriched by a groups of “dinner-size” (about 1.5-2.5 lb) fish and thousands of small blue fish that we believe were tanks.

-- Hoyo Maru was an 8,700-ton oil tanker that was broken in two and capsized in shallow water, with parts of the stern as little and eight or ten feet from the surface, since it was upside down and was almost entirely covered with coral, it was impossible to make out any details of the ship.
+- Hoyo Maru.
+The 8,700-ton oil tanker was broken in two and capsized in shallow water, with parts of the stern eight or ten feet from the surface.
+Since it was upside down and was almost entirely covered with coral, it was impossible to make out any details of the ship.
 The multi-colored coral and the anemone which lived atop it, however, were beautiful.
-Just as impressive were what appeared to be a couple of huge “clouds” in the distance.
-Although we assumed these clouds were schools of fish, we turned our attention to focus on the ship and its coral.
-Shortly, however, we found ourselves engulfed in a sea of tens of thousands of tiny (about 1-1.5-inch) silver fish with blue stripes along their sides.
-The while the entire cloud came right at us, they parted into two streams as they went around us, only to rejoin as they passed.
+Just as impressive were what appeared to be a couple of huge “clouds” of fish.
+We found ourselves engulfed in a sea of tens of thousands of tiny (about 1-1.5-inch) silver fish with blue stripes along their sides.
+They parted into two streams as they went around us, only to rejoin as they passed.
 This was as interesting an experience as the life that was growing upon the rusting hull.

-- Japanese Zero Fighter Plane, which was shot down in what turned out to be a futile attempt to protect the ships, the plane was angled head-first into the sea floor.
+- Japanese Zero Fighter Plane.
+The plane was shot down in what turned out to be a futile attempt to protect the Japanese ships.
+It was angled head-first into the sea floor.
 While the cockpit was crushed, we could see parts of the propeller, most of the fuselage much of the starboard wing and tail sections.
 Much of the port wing and tail was so covered in coral to be almost indistinguishable.
-Right next to the zero was a multi-colored coral wall that reached to within four or five feet of the surface.
-With its fish, its bulb and feather anemone and it sea cucumber (a black and yellow color which we had never before seen), it was of almost as much interest as the plane,
+Right next to the zero was a multi-colored coral wall that reached within four or five feet of the water’s surface.
+The wall’s fish, bulb and feather anemone, and sea cucumber (a black and yellow color that we had never before seen) was of almost as much interest as the plane.

 Chuuk Island Coral and Fish Snorkel Trips

-- Blue Lagoon, Our first coral excursion was off the beach from our hotel, the Blue Lagoon Resort.
-A nice, easy sandy entry and exit.
-In between, we passed patches seagrass and seaweed before reaching a good amount of hard coral and delicate anemone.
+- Blue Lagoon, Our first coral excursion was a nice, easy sandy entry and exit off the beach from our hotel, the Blue Lagoon Resort.
+We passed patches of seagrass and seaweed before reaching a good amount of hard coral and delicate anemones.
 The hard color was primarily brain, with a fair share of staghorn.
-Roughly three-quarters of what we saw was some shade of yellow; ranging from very bright and vivid, to much more subdued.
-We also saw some small but nice stands of blue staghorn, a little green and a couple small pieces of pinkish-white staghorn.
+Roughly three-quarters of what we saw was some shade of yellow—ranging from very bright and vivid, to much more subdued colors.
+We also saw some small but nice stands of blue staghorn, some green and small pieces of pinkish-white staghorn.
 We particularly enjoyed the anemone.
 No graceful fans, waving in the current, but quite a bit of beige and light yellow finger-like bulb anemone.
-Most interesting of all, we saw a few (fewer than ten) slender and fragile groups of beautiful, white feather-like anemone that had emerged about six inches from their polyps and were waving gently in the current.
-Then, as we ruffled the water around then, they instantly snapped back into the protection of the hard coral, where they remained, at least for the time we spent above them.
+Most interesting of all, we saw a few (fewer than ten) slender and fragile groups of beautiful, white feather-like anemones that had emerged about six inches from their polyps and were waving gently in the current.
+Then, as we ruffled the water around them, they instantly snapped back into the protection of the hard coral, where they remained, at least for the time we spent above them.

 - Jeep Island.
 Our wreck cruise also included a lunch and snorkeling spot at the tiny, sand and palm tree-covered atoll of Jeep Island.
-The area closest to the island is a huge mass of tangled, broken, dead and bleached, sediment-covered coral which a wide range of beautiful tropical fish (including beautiful yellow with black highlighted long-nosed butterflyfish, black, blue and yellow-striped emperor angelfish and ubiquitous turquoise, blue and reddish parrotfish.
-Intermixed with this dead coral, and further out to the outer edges of the reef, the coral was more healthy ,with large stands of brain, plate, elkhorn and staghorn—not speak of many types of anemone—that spanned the color spectrum from pink to orange, yellow, green, blue, indigo, violet and most shades in between—virtually every color except red.
+The area closest to the island is a huge mass of tangled, broken, dead, and bleached, sediment-covered coral with a wide range of beautiful tropical fish (including beautiful yellow with black highlighted long-nosed butterflyfish, black, blue and yellow-striped emperor angelfish and ubiquitous turquoise, blue and reddish parrotfish.
+Intermixed with this dead coral, and further out to the outer edges of the reef, the coral was healthier.
+It had large stands of brain, plate, elkhorn, and staghorn—not to speak of many types of anemone—that spanned the color spectrum from pink to orange, yellow, green, blue, indigo, violet, and most shades in between.
+Red was the only color missing.

-- Fononu Island, our final Truk Lagoon snorkeling site where we scrambled over yards of dead coral, both on the beach and in the water before reaching a depth at which we could even pretend to snorkel, and that by pulling ourselves along the whitened stumps and shards strewn on the lagoon bottom.
-We finally reached snorkeling depth and continued out over the steep ledge, but still finding only a seascape of dead coral.
-But as with our previous day’s round-Jeep island snorkel, tropical fish seemed to love this dead and sediment-covered coral, with significant species and numbers of angelfish, butterfly fish, triggerfish, surgeonfish parrotfish and many others patrolling the reef.
-Even a small black-tip reef shark assessing feeding prospects in these shallows.
-The deeper water was home to much larger angel, butterfly and triggerfish that we had seen in the shallows plus a few significantly larger pelagic fish.
+- Fononu Island.
+On our final Truk Lagoon snorkeling site, we scrambled over yards of dead coral, both on the beach and in the water before reaching a depth at which we could even pretend to snorkel by pulling ourselves along the whitened stumps and shards strewn on the lagoon bottom.
+We finally reached snorkeling depth and continued out over the steep ledge, but still found only a seascape of dead coral.
+As with our previous day’s Jeep Island snorkel, tropical fish seemed to love this dead and sediment-covered coral.
+We saw significant species and numbers of angelfish, butterflyfish, triggerfish, surgeonfish parrotfish, and many others patrolling the reef.
+Even a small black-tip reef shark was assessing feeding prospects in these shallows.
+The deeper water was home to much larger angel, butterfly, and triggerfish that we had seen in the shallows plus a few significantly larger pelagic fish.
 We also saw a few very large (more than a foot in diameter) blue stars and a few sea cucumbers.

 Although most of the coral was dead and bleached, about one-third of the area we covered had scattered, but amazingly colored splashes of coral, including some brilliant white elk and staghorn coral.
-More interesting yet, was another large section where we wove among dozens of mushroom-shaped heads, each of which contained many colors.
-Then, about twenty feet beneath us, a large, all-green garden of cactus-shaped forms that were so densely packed as to appear to be one, huge, multi-headed plant.
+More interesting was another large section where we wove among dozens of mushroom-shaped heads, each of which contained many colors.
+Then, about twenty feet beneath us, a large, all-green garden of cactus-shaped forms were so densely packed that they appeared to be one, huge, multi-headed plant.
 A couple of lovely parts of what would have otherwise been a boring snorkel trip.

 But not all WWII relics are under water.
-Our next blog talks about the relics on the ground
+Check out our blog on relics above the ground on Chuuk Island, Micronesia